cjacker/opensource-toolchain-rp2040/README.md

 # Hardware requirements

 * A RP2040 board.
 Here I use PICO, and you have many other choices such as seeedstudio XIAO and various other PICO compatible boards.
-* A USB SWD adapter.
+* A USB CMSIS DAP adapter with SWD interface.

 **NOTE**
 RP2040 can work as a USB storage if 'holding the bootsel button down and plug in', you can mount it and DND hex file to flash. but it does not support debugging and a little bit slow, so you'd better prepare a SWD adapter for debugging.